Café de Coral: Acquisitions and expansion

 In May 1990, Café de Coral made its first acquisition by buying out the Ah Yee Leng Tong chain for HK$14 million.
 A year later, it acquired The Spaghetti House, a popular chain that served HK-style Italian food.
 The same year, it opened up its second food-processing plant.
 In 1992, it opened both its 100th restaurant and its first restaurant outside Hong Kong in the nearby city of Shenzhen.

-In 1996, Café de Coral opened up the first location of its new restaurant brand, Bravo le Café.
+In 1996, Café de Coral opened the first location of its new restaurant brand, Bravo le Café.
 Also in 1996, it acquired Scanfoods, a ham-processing and food-distribution business.
 In 1998, it started yet another restaurant chain called Super Super Congee & Noodle.

 In 2000, continuing its trend of acquisitions, Café de Coral acquired Denny's Bakery, a bakery manufacturing and distribution business in Hong Kong.
 Also in 2000, it acquired Manchu Wok, a North American Chinese fast-food chain that had a strong presence in Canada and the United States.
 In the years following, Café de Coral also acquired China Inn (2002), New Asia Dabao (2003), and Oliver's Super Sandwiches (2003).

 In 2006, Café de Coral began rolling out its "fourth-generation concept" across all of its locations, effectively renovating many restaurants to bring them up to modern standards.

 In 2007, Café de Coral made an investment in the Tao Heung Group, a smaller restaurant group that operates 11 brands all over China and Hong Kong.

-In 2012, Café de Coral started another restaurant chain called MiXian Sense, aiming to become leader in Hong Kong mixian (rice noodle) market.
+In 2012, Café de Coral started another restaurant chain called MiXian Sense, aiming to become the leader in the Hong Kong mixian (rice noodle) market.

+Manchu Wok was sold to MTY Food Group in late 2014.

 In 2016, founder Victor Lo Tang-seong died at the age of 101.